-If the list of problems provided in "Common Connection Problems" on page 40 and your own knowledge fail to resolve the connection problem, the recommended strategy for diagnosing the problems is to test the components and connections starting at the RDBMS and backtracking through the connections to Essbase Integration Services Console.
+If the list under "Common Connection Problems" on page 42 and your own knowledge fail to diagnose the connection problem, the recommended strategy is to test the components and connections starting at the RDBMS and backtracking through the connections to Essbase Integration Services Console.

-The client software must pass through three layers of components to connect to the RDBMS containing OLAP Metadata Catalog and the data source, as illustrated in Figure 1.
+The client software must pass through three layers of components to connect to the RDBMS containing OLAP Metadata Catalog and the data source, as illustrated in Figure 2.

-Figure 1: Essbase Integration Services Components and Connections
+Figure 2: Essbase Integration Services Components and Connections

-The numbers in Figure 1 identify the general diagnostic steps that you should take to isolate connection problems.
+The numbers in Figure 2 identify the general diagnostic steps that you should take to isolate connection problems.
 Follow these steps as indicated, starting with the connection between the database client software and the RDBMS (1) and working backwards through the system to isolate connection problems.
-After you isolate a problem, refer to the appropriate components topic in "Correcting Connection Problems" on page 60.
+After you isolate a problem, refer to the appropriate components topic in "Correcting Connection Problems" on page 62.

-- To isolate connection problems: - 1.
-Attempt to connect to the RDBMS databases using a database client utility program.
-For more information, see "Testing the Database Client Connection to the RDBMS" on page 46. - 2.
-Attempt to connect to the RDBMS databases using ODBC.
-For more information, see "Testing the ODBC Connection to the RDBMS" on page 48. - 3.
+To isolate connection problems:

+- 1. Attempt to connect to the RDBMS databases using a database client utility program.
+For more information, see "Testing the Database Client Connection to the RDBMS" on page 48. - Attempt to connect to the RDBMS databases using ODBC.
+For more information, see "Testing the ODBC Connection to the RDBMS" on page 50. - 3.
 Attempt to connect to the RDBMS databases using Essbase Integration Server.
-For more information, see "Testing the Essbase Integration Server Connection to the RDBMS" on page 53. - 4.
+For more information, see "Testing the Essbase Integration Server Connection to the RDBMS" on page 55. - 4.
 Attempt to connect to the RDBMS databases using Essbase Integration Services Console.
-For more information, see "Testing the Essbase Integration Services Console Connection to the RDBMS" on page 56. - 5.
+For more information, see "Testing the Essbase Integration Services Console Connection to the RDBMS" on page 58. - 5.
 Attempt to connect to Essbase OLAP Server using Essbase Integration Server.
-For more information, see "Testing the Essbase Integration Server Connection to Essbase OLAP Server" on page 57. - 6.
+For more information, see "Testing the Essbase Integration Server Connection to Essbase OLAP Server" on page 59. - 6.
 Attempt to connect to Essbase OLAP Server using Essbase Integration Services Console.
-For more information, see "Testing the Essbase Integration Server Connection to Essbase OLAP Server" on page 57.
+For more information, see "Testing the Essbase Integration Server Connection to Essbase OLAP Server" on page 59.